glide1/tricor-bpa-prototype/README.md

 # Continuous Integration
 Continuous Integration is handled by travis-ci.
 Details are within the .travis.yml file.
+Travis CI automatically runs `npm test` which is setup in *package.json*.

 # Continuous Deployment
 ## Heroku